Shrinking target equidistribution of horocycles in cusps: Proof of Theorem

 \begin{proof} This is immediate from the definitions. \end{proof}

 \begin{lemm} Let $n \in \NN \cup \{0\}$ and $m \in \ZZ$.
 We have that for all small enough $\varepsilon$.

 \end{lemm}

 \begin{proof} Since the supports of $\frac{\wrt{}^n\chi^+}{\wrt x^n}$ and $\frac{\wrt{}^n\chi^-}{\wrt x^n}$ are contained in $[0,1]$ (perhaps after applying the periodicity in $x$ and, because $\varepsilon$ is small enough, there are no overlaps), we can replace the Fourier transform over the circle by that over the line.
-By elementary properties of convolutions and Fourier analysis, it suffices to give a bound for The first equality follows from induction on the chain rule, second equality follows from the fact that the support of the all the derivatives of $\rho$ is contained in the support of $\rho$, namely the closed interval $[-1,1]$, and the third equality follows from changing variables $\frac{2x} {\varepsilon} \mapsto x$.
+By elementary properties of convolutions and Fourier analysis, it suffices to give a bound for The first equality follows from induction on the chain rule, the second equality follows from the fact that the supports of all of the derivatives of $\rho$ are contained in the support of $\rho$, namely the closed interval $[-1,1]$, and the third equality follows from changing variables $\frac{2x} {\varepsilon} \mapsto x$.
 The desired result now follows. \end{proof}

 By smoothness and periodicity, we have where $\widehat{\chi^+}(m)$ and $\widehat{\chi^-}(m)$ are the Fourier transforms on $\RR / \ZZ$ of $\chi^+(x)$ and $\chi^-(x)$, respectively.
 Moreover, the convergence of each sum to each function is uniform, and, we have, by a classical theorem due to Jackson~\cite[Page~21]{Jac30} where $K_0>0$ is a fixed constant independent of $x$, $N$, $n$, $\varepsilon$, $\rho$, $\alpha$, and $\beta$ and where $K_1:= \pi 2^{n+3} K_0 M_\rho(n+1)$.
 Note that both bounds are uniform in $x$.